Neal Introduces Bill to Close Reinsurance Tax Loophole

-Since 1996, the amount of reinsurance sent to offshore affiliates has grown dramatically, from a total of $4 billion ceded in 1996 to $33 billion in 2008, including nearly $21 billion to Bermuda affiliates and over $7 billion to Swiss affiliates.
-Use of this affiliate reinsurance provides foreign insurance groups a significant market advantage over U.S. companies in writing direct insurance here in the U.S. We have seen in the last decade a doubling in the growth of market share of direct premiums written by groups domiciled outside the US, from 5.1% to 10.9%, representing $54 billion in direct premiums written in 2006.
-Again, Bermuda-based companies represent the bulk of this growth, rising from 0.1% to 4%.
-And it should be noted that during this time, the percentage of premiums ceded to affiliates of non-U.S. based companies has grown from 13% to 67%.
+Since 1996, the amount of reinsurance sent to offshore affiliates has grown dramatically, from a total of $4 billion ceded in 1996 to $33 billion in 2011, including nearly $20 billion to Bermuda affiliates and over $7 billion to Swiss affiliates.
+Use of this affiliate reinsurance provides foreign insurance groups with a significant market advantage over U.S. companies in writing direct insurance here in the U.S. Over the same period, we have seen a doubling in the growth of market share of direct premiums written by groups domiciled outside the U.S., from 5.1 percent to 11.1 percent, representing $57 billion in direct premiums written in 2011.
+Again, Bermuda-based companies represent the bulk of this growth, rising from 0.1 percent to 3 percent, although it peaked at 4% before some companies moved from Bermuda to Switzerland seeking protection under the tax treaties.
+And it should be noted that during this time, the percentage of premiums ceded to affiliates of non-U.S. based companies has grown from 13 percent to 57 percent.
 Bermuda is not the only jurisdiction favorable for reinsurance.
-In fact last year, one company moved from the Cayman Islands to Switzerland citing “the security of a network of tax treaties,” among other benefits.
+In fact, one company moved from the Cayman Islands to Switzerland citing “the security of a network of tax treaties,” among other benefits.